|

 being captured and retaken many times by the O'Donnells, O'Neills and

+the English.
 The Heritage Centre exhibits the collections of the County Museum in

 award winning displays enhanced by audio visual programmes about Fermanagh's